PHP Settings

 **Default Language** Default language of the project.
 It must be compatible with Charset (see HTML Settings).
 Default is "en-US".

 There is always one default language for a project.
 Only the English language file (english.en-US.xml) is shipped with PHPMaker.
-If your project is single language but you use another language, create a language file for your language (see Making Language Files), put it in the "languages" subfolder under the AppData folder (i.e. C:\Users\\AppData\Roaming\PHPMaker2025\languages) and then select your default language using this combobox.
+If your project is single language but you use another language, create a language file for your language (see Making Language Files), put it in the "languages" subfolder under the AppData folder (i.e. C:\Users\user\AppData\Roaming\PHPMaker2026\languages) and then select your default language using this combobox.

 If you enable Multi-Language, you must select one of the selected languages as the default language.